Carobert85/sqlstyle.guide/sqlstyle.guide.md

     first_name     VARCHAR(100) NOT NULL,
     pens_in_drawer INT(2)       NOT NULL,
                    CONSTRAINT pens_in_drawer_range
-                   CHECK(pens_in_drawer >= 1 AND pens_in_drawer < 100)
+                   CHECK(pens_in_drawer BETWEEN 1 AND 99)
 );
 ```

 ### Designs to avoid

-* Object oriented design principles do not effectively translate to relational
+* Object-oriented design principles do not effectively translate to relational
   database designs—avoid this pitfall.
 * Placing the value in one column and the units in another column.
 The column
-  should make the units self evident to prevent the requirement to combine
+  should make the units self-evident to prevent the requirement to combine
   columns again later in the application.
 Use `CHECK()` to ensure valid data is
   inserted into the column.
-* [EAV (Entity Attribute Value)][eav] tables—use a specialist product intended for
+* [Entity–Attribute–Value][eav] (EAV) tables—use a specialist product intended for
   handling such schema-less data instead.
-* Splitting up data that should be in one table across many because of arbitrary
+* Splitting up data that should be in one table across many tables because of
-  concerns such as time-based archiving or location in a multi-national
+  arbitrary concerns such as time-based archiving or location in a multinational
   organisation.
 Later queries must then work across multiple tables with `UNION`
   rather than just simply querying one table.